Skip to Content

 Standard Curtain Panel Sizes

-Curtain or window panels will come in various sizes, some homeowners will have them custom-made to be made on the fabric of their choice, but some would want an already available curtain ready to be used.
+Curtain or window panels will come in various sizes, some homeowners will have them custom-made to be made on the fabric of their choice, but some would want an already available product ready to be used.

 The good thing about these standard sizes is that they will fit the needs of most households wanting to use curtains for their window coverings.
 Also, many interior decorators and architects use and consider these numbers.

 The most common size for curtains is 45 inches or 114 centimeters long.
-This size can efficiently be utilized for most homes, but there are also other curtain sizes available from 63 to 120 inches or 160 to 305 for homes that need longer curtains for longer walls.
+This size can efficiently be utilized for most homes, but there are also other curtain sizes available, from 63 to 120 inches or 160 to 305 for homes that need longer curtains for longer walls.

 Standard Tier Sizes

-There are two commonly used lengths for tier curtains, the 24 inches or 61 centimeters and the 36 inches or 91 centimeters tier curtains.
+There are two commonly used lengths for tier curtains, the 24 inches or 61 centimeters and the 36 inches or 91 centimeters tier panels.
 These lengths are usually available with a standard width of 45 inches or 114 centimeters.

 Standard Valance Sizes